 This is a really biggie.
 It affects not only how women deal with their own money but all sorts of other subjects, such as asking for a raise at work or asking their spouses what is going on in the money affairs department.
 Women frequently seem to be backward in raising the subject of money.
 For some reason they seem shy and uncomfortable about discussing the topic.

 By way of an example, a women I spoke with last week was about to permit her boyfriend of 6 months to move into her home.
-He had two ex-wives and 4 children.
-She had no idea of what he earned, what assets he owned, what his commitments were to his wives and children and what money he would be contributing to what would become their joint household expenses.
+He had two ex-wives and four children.
+She had no idea of what he earned, what assets he owned, what his commitments were to his ex-wives and children, and what money he would be contributing to what would become their joint household expenses.
 When I asked her if she would be discussing these points with him, she said she 'didn't like to'.

 Now I just don't get this.
 She was about to permit someone to get really closely involved in her life and she didn't have a clue as to what he was about financially.
-That is just plain scary in my books.
-How can you start to build a lifetime commitment with someone that you can't discuss the subject of money about?
+That is just plain scary in my book.
+How can you start to build a lifetime commitment with someone that you can't discuss the subject of money with?

 3. Working With Money

-She did feel a little uncomfortable about them borrowing such a large sum of money to buy the 2nd bookshop and she wasn't that happy at the time at having to put their home up as security but she nevertheless went along with things.
+She did feel a little uncomfortable about them borrowing such a large sum of money to buy the second bookshop and she wasn't that happy at the time at having to put their home up as security, but she nevertheless went along with things.
 She even gave a personal guarantee for the borrowings herself.

-They went ahead and purchased the 2nd bookshop but despite her husband's best efforts, the business still wasn't making money after 7 months of trading.
-As luck would have it however, a distant relative died around this time and left Jillian $80,000.
+They went ahead and purchased the second bookshop but despite her husband's best efforts, the business still wasn't making money after seven months of trading.
+As luck would have it, however, a distant relative died around this time and left Jillian $80,000.
 Her husband suggested that Jillian put in the inheritance she had just received to help the business along and Jillian, again not wanting to appear unsupportive, agreed.

 Things just got worse.
 Month by month the business lost more money.
 The loans were unable to be repaid.
-Jillian's husband took action and did sell the 2nd bookshop but the sale proceeds they got were not enough to pay back the loans.
-So he then sold the 1st bookshop they owned.
-But still there was a debt left owing to the Bank.
+Jillian's husband took action and did sell the second bookshop, but the sale proceeds they got were not enough to pay back the loans.
+So he then sold the first bookshop they owned.
+But still there was a debt left owing to the bank.
 So they then sold their home.
-Of course being in a downward market, the house didn't realise as much as they hoped and there was a debt left over that had to be paid back to the Bank.
+Of course being in a downward market, the house didn't realise as much as they hoped and there was a debt left over that had to be paid back to the bank.

-Jillian through not wanting to deal with the issue of money had lost her home, her ½ share in the 1st profitable bookshop and her inheritance.
+Jillian through not wanting to deal with the issue of money had lost her home, her half share in the first profitable bookshop and her inheritance.

 4. Responses To Money Troubles

-From the couple of years work that I did in this capacity I had to draw the conclusion that when money troubles were on the horizon, women were more inclined to take the bull by the horns and move into 'clean up mode' as I though of it.
+From the couple of years' work that I did in this capacity, I had to draw the conclusion that when money troubles were on the horizon, women were more inclined to take the bull by the horns and move into 'clean up mode', as I thought of it.

 Millions of books have been written about it and loads of money has been made from the subject over the years.
 It's called "Communication".
 That's the only solution to dealing with money.
 Quite simply, you have to sit down with yourself and explore how and why you feel a particular way about the subject.
 Then, assuming your financial future is tied up with a nearest and dearest, you have to get down to the nitty gritty, take a deep breath and talk to your spouse about the subject.
 You can do it in a non-threatening way.
 You don't have to argue about the subject.
 You can even agree to disagree.
 But you do have to talk.

-For all those women either in business themselves, or those who have their financial future tied up with their spouse who is involved in business, ensure you get good advice.
+For all those women who are either in business themselves or who have their financial future tied up with their spouse who is involved in business, ensure you get good advice.
 You don't have to put all your assets at risk.
 Nor do you have to lose all your assets, including your inheritances, if the business goes bust.

 An ounce of prevention is worth a pound of cure.
 Get advice.
 Get protection.
 Get the right structure.
 Look at what amount of money is being borrowed and by what entity.
 Think about and decide who should be directors and shareholders.
 Review who is going to give personal guarantees.
 Seriously consider putting in place general security agreements in favour of yourself.
 In all circumstances, understand what is going on and feel comfortable about what you are legally agreeing to.